matthewshawnkehoe/matthewshawnkehoe.github.io/_teaching/math-220.md

 location: "Chicago, Illinois"
 ---

-Lead recitation sessions and assisted students with techniques and applications of ordinary and partial differential equations.
+Led recitation sessions and assisted students with techniques and applications of ordinary and partial differential equations.